 Oh Detroit.
 All eyes recently turned upon the struggling city with its public declaration of bankruptcy.
 The Wall Street Journal’s recent article revealed a small glimpse of Detroit’s difficulties.
 Detroit’s population fell more than 26% from 2000 to 2012 and totals about 700,000—down from almost two million in 1950, according to the census.
 An estimated 40,000 structures or land parcels sit vacant or empty.
 The city spent $100 million more than it took in every year since 2008, on average—borrowing the rest.
 Some 36% of Detroiters lived below the poverty level between 2007 and 2011, the census found.
 In 2012, Detroit had the highest violent crime rate for a city with more than 200,000 residents, the FBI says. – http://on.wsj.com/13vVDzR Even before this bankruptcy, Detroit’s unemployment rate was 13.7% in 2006, and in 2008 it’s per capita income was a little under $15K, 54% of the US average.
 Detroit’s demise has unfortunately been long coming.
 Once an automobile powerhouse, Detroit has been losing it’s economic prosperity over the last half century with globalization coupled with poor leadership.
-DETROIT’S STRONG HISTORY Early Detroit took advantage of early transportation advances and grew in tandem with railroad and water networks.
+DETROIT’S STRONG HISTORY Detroit was once a prosperous city.
+Early Detroit took advantage of early transportation advances and grew in tandem with railroad and water networks.
 “Detroit grew as a node of the great rail and water network long before Henry Ford made his first Model T. Between 1850 and 1890, the city’s population increased tenfold, from 21,000 to 206,000 people.
-Detroit’s growth was intimately tied to its [...]
+Detroit’s [...]

 I have been making some major changes with one of my projects — my automated finance crawler!
 Logic Change: Start with companies, and analyze company information first I completely rewrote my previous script to create a more robust and useful equity analyzer.
 Instead of starting with the industry and finding (potentially endless number of) companies, I have reversed the order of focus.
 Version 2 starts by pulling comprehensive information about selectively pre-stored company ticker symbols and proceeds to calculate a valuation based on companies’ financials.
 While version 1 started with a generic landing page of all industries, and dived into each respective rabbit-hole of an industry, and then dived into each sub-rabbit-hole that was a company, backtracked and dove into the next industry and it’s respective companies, version 2 simply looks and directly pulls from a defined list of companies.
 This currently ignores industries and is poor for new discovery, but holds the tremendous benefit of controlling the mining process and finding all necessary information about a company, while limiting the number of companies analyzed companies to mostly legitimate and respected companies.
 This also allows me to pull information centered on tickers, which is very necessary for pulling the financial numbers.
 Increased Finance Robustness Instead of a simple P/E ratio comparison, I have set up a much more complex calculation to perform an automated Discounted Cash Flow to Equity calculation for each company.
 This obviously increased the number [...]